mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 # What Are Static Mesh Sockets?

-If you've spent any amount of time in Unreal Engine you are likely already familiar with *skeletal mesh sockets*.
+If you've spent any amount of time in Unreal Engine, you are likely already familiar with *skeletal mesh sockets*.

 ![Skeletal mesh socket example]({{ '/assets/images/posts/static-mesh-sockets/01-skeletal-mesh-socket-example.png' | relative_url }})

 Sockets in principle are transforms (location, rotation & scale) declared at design-time in a "relative-to-something" space.
-In the case of skeletal mesh sockets they define a transform relative to a skeletal mesh.
+In the case of skeletal mesh sockets they define a transform relative to a parent bone in the skeletal mesh.
 It is no surprise then that *static mesh sockets* define a transform relative to a static mesh.

 ![Static mesh socket example]({{ '/assets/images/posts/static-mesh-sockets/02-static-mesh-socket-example.png' | relative_url }})